- Fruits: berries (brambles), berries (cranberries)

 - Production Systems: general crop production

-Our long term goal was to enhance native bee populations in berry fields for augmenting pollination and thereby increasing yield and income for berry producers.
-In this project, two separate programs were integrated into one, with similar experiments conducted in blueberry fields in the Willamette Valley and cranberry fields on the coast.
-Our objectives were to:
+Our long-term goal is to enhance native bee populations in berry fields for augmenting pollination and thereby increasing yield and income for berry producers.
+In this project, two separate programs are being integrated into one with similar experiments being conducted in blueberry fields in the Willamette Valley and cranberry filds on the coast.
+Our objectives are to: